vvvlv/chatbot_framework_qreadiness/backend/README.md

 - **Add a new tool**: create it under `tools/` and implement `ToolProtocol`
 - **Keep frontend dumb**: no prompt logic client-side; backend owns orchestration
 - **Keep model calls centralized**: route through `core/model_gateway.py`

+## Current Architecture Gaps

+These are known issues to address next:

+- **Collector resume UX still needs refinement**
+  - some interrupt/resume turns can still feel repetitive when clarification loops are long.
+- **Persistence dependency not always active**
+  - runtime currently falls back to in-memory checkpointer if Postgres saver dependency is missing.
+- **RAG data layer is still scaffolded**
+  - vector store and retriever flow are not fully implemented with production hybrid retrieval/reranking.
+- **State invariants need stronger runtime enforcement**
+  - ownership is clearer, but transition guards for `tool_status/subgraph_status` should be codified in tests and adapters.
+- **Security hardening is partial (auth deferred)**
+  - request validation, CORS, and rate limits exist, but user/session authentication and authorization are intentionally out of scope for now.